 Transaction: Purchase/Sale of Marketing Services

-Quantity: All Energy generated by the SPSA units at the Norfolk Virginia generating plant (expected to be 30-60 MW per our previous discussions).
-SPSA shall be obligated during the Term to deliver all Energy to EPMI for marketing pursuant to the definitive agreement between the parties.
+Quantity: All energy generated by the SPSA units at the Norfolk Virginia generating plant (expected to be 30-60 MW per our previous discussions).
+SPSA shall be obligated during the Term to deliver all energy to EPMI for marketing pursuant to the definitive agreement between the parties.
 EPMI would work with SPSA to manage any sales under SPSA’s existing naval contract.

-Price: As to each MWh of Energy sold by EPMI, EPMI would pay SPSA a negotiated percentage of the difference between (i) all revenues generated from SPSA’s electric power operations and (ii) the portion of these revenues attributed to sales of electricity directly from SPSA’s unit to the Naval Ship Yard.
+Revenue Sharing: From revenues received from energy buyers, EPMI would pay SPSA a negotiated percentage of the difference between (i) all revenues generated from marketing activities under the definitive agreement in relation to SPSA’s electric power supply operations (including sales of electricity directly from SPSA’s unit to the Naval Ship Yard) and (ii) the portion of such revenues attributed to sales of electricity directly from SPSA’s unit to the Naval Ship Yard.
 EPMI would initially determine in a commercially reasonable manner and identify to SPSA the most attractive daily and/or real time markets for such energy.
 Fixed price markets for various time periods can also be provided once marketing efforts have been initiated and unit availability has been established.
 Any term, fixed-price sales would be discussed and agreed to with SPSA prior to execution of any such sale.

 Term: Initial Term from July 1, 2001 through December 31, 2001.
-Definitive Agreement would continue month-to-month after the initial term unless cancelled by either party with 30 days’ prior notice.
+Definitive agreement would continue month-to-month after the initial term unless cancelled by either party with 30 days’ prior notice.
 Any cancellation would not become effective as to transactions already entered into between the parties until such transactions had been fully performed (e.g. as to any existing fixed-price term transactions, when such transactions had been completed).

 Sales Summary, Billing, Settlements, and Payments